 Individual nodes can be stopped and restarted, and can then rejoin the system (cluster).
-Rolling restarts (in which all nodes are restarted in turn) are used in making configuration changes and software upgrades (see Section 18.5.5, “Performing a Rolling Restart of a MySQL Cluster”).
-Rolling restarts are also used as part of the process of adding new data nodes online (see Section 18.5.13, “Adding MySQL Cluster Data Nodes Online”).
-For more information about data nodes, how they are organized in a MySQL Cluster, and how they handle and store MySQL Cluster data, see Section 18.1.2, “MySQL Cluster Nodes, Node Groups, Replicas, and Partitions”.
+Rolling restarts (in which all nodes are restarted in turn) are used in making configuration changes and software upgrades (see Section 18.5.5, “Performing a Rolling Restart of an NDB Cluster”).
+Rolling restarts are also used as part of the process of adding new data nodes online (see Section 18.5.14, “Adding NDB Cluster Data Nodes Online”).
+For more information about data nodes, how they are organized in an NDB Cluster, and how they handle and store NDB Cluster data, see Section 18.1.2, “NDB Cluster Nodes, Node Groups, Replicas, and Partitions”.

-Backing up and restoring MySQL Cluster databases can be done using
+Backing up and restoring NDB Cluster databases can be done using the

-program included in the MySQL Cluster distribution.
-For more
+included in the NDB Cluster distribution.
+For more information, see

 use the standard MySQL functionality provided for this purpose in

 mysqldump and the MySQL server.
 See

 Section 4.5.4, “mysqldump — A Database Backup Program”, for more information.